UweGerdes/frontend-development/docker-gulp.md

 $ git config --global user.email "you@example.com"
 ```

-Inside the running docker container start `gulp` with an optional target.
-If no target is given the default task runs `build` and `watch`:
+Next start `gulp` with an optional task.
+If no task is given the default task runs `[ 'build', 'watch' ]`:

 ```bash
 $ gulp build